jekeymer/Contact-Process/README.md

     https://github.com/shivakar/rng-reference/blob/master/MT19937/mt64.h

- 2.- [gtk 3]
+ 2.- [time.h]
+  The <time.h> library is used to provide a seed to the RNG

+ 3.- [math.h]
+  Math support for some formulare is provided by the <math.h> library.

+ 4.- [gtk-3]
   For the GUI Toolkit (Widgets) we use Gtk version 3.

     https://docs.gtk.org/gtk3/

-  The plan for the near future is to move to Gtk 4 and follow the Gnome app vision:
+  The plan for the near future is to move to gtk-4 and follow the Gnome vision of application development.

     https://www.gtk.org/